vanessaip/Bozos-and-Zombies/code/README.md

 - world_system.cpp `handle_collisions()` Player - Human collisions: player receives a textbook when colliding with student NPCs

 ## Sprite sheet animation
+- Sprite sheet component defined in components.hpp line 293
+- initializeSpriteSheet creates a new sprite sheet component and binds vbo and ibo to unique buffer Id
+	- Defined in render_system.cpp line 413
+	- Called in zombie, student, player create functions
+- updateSpriteSheetGeometryBuffer updates the coordinates on the sprite sheet
+	- Defined in render_system.cpp line 435
+	- Called in RenderSystem::step line 260

 ## New integrated assets
 - **Introduction of New Spike Mesh Assets**: